FabriFalasca/py-dMaps/py_dMAPS/README.md

 Possible preprocessing steps COBEv2.nc using CDO:

-(a) Remap the dataset to the resolution you want (i.e, 2 by 2 degree) cdo -L -remapbil,r180x90 input.nc output.nc
+* Remap the dataset to the resolution you want (i.e, 2 by 2 degree)

+cdo -L -remapbil,r180x90 input.nc output.nc

-(b) Select a period (e.g., from January 1950 to December 2015) cdo selyear,1950/2010 input.nc output.nc
+* Select a period (e.g., from January 1950 to December 2015)

+cdo selyear,1950/2010 input.nc output.nc

-(c) Remove the seasonal cycle
+* Remove the seasonal cycle

 cdo -L -ymonsub input.nc -ymonmean input.nc output.nc

-(d) Remove a linear trend
+* Remove a linear trend

 cdo detrend input.nc output.nc

-(e) Focus only on the latitudinal range from 60 degree South to 60 degree North cdo sellonlatbox,0,360,-60,60 input.nc output.nc
+* Focus only on the latitudinal range from 60 degree South to 60 degree North

+cdo sellonlatbox,0,360,-60,60 input.nc output.nc

 # HOW TO RUN py-dMAPS